The WineStatistics rating system is easy-to-read and, at the same time, quite detailed, so that it can be used by a wide range of wine enthusiasts.

 When reviewing a wine, you might encounter some difficulties when rating the elements of the gustatory aspect.
 If this is your case, keep calm, just take a sip, play the wine inside your mouth, then simply concentrate on one taste at a time (sweetness, alcohol, acidity, tannin) and give it a score based on your own feeling and sense of perfection.
 Don’t over complicate it, keep things as simple as possible.

-Please note that we’ve decided to omit the price factor from our wine reviews for two reasons – one would be that prices are variable from retailer to retailer, one can even buy wines directly from the wine producer, which may cut cost up to 25%.
-The second reason would be that we intend to test head-to-head Wine of Moldova with wines from all over the world, and here again, the prices for imported wines are even more variable, be it that one buys them from a retailer or directly from a wine store while abroad.
+Please note that we’ve decided to omit the price factor from our wine reviews for two reasons – one would be that prices will vary from retailer to retailer, one can even buy wines directly from the wine producer, which may cut cost considerably.
+The second reason would be that we intend to test head-to-head wines from Moldova with wines from all over the world, wines whose prices will inevitably include imported and transportation taxes, be it that one buys them from a retailer or directly from a wine store while abroad.

 The cherry-on-the-top of WineStatistics rating system is the wine recommendation table.
-A very simplistic way to explain to you, the reader, what the overall rating really means.
+A very simplistic way to explain to you, our loyal reader, what the overall rating really means to you.
 Should you try this wine or just pass it by?
 Is it good or meh?
 How good is the wine you’ve just tasted?
+Does it have any ageing potential?

 We hope that our wine reviews will be of good use to you, and that you will enjoy wine as much as we do.
 Join us on facebook for more insight into the fascinating world of wine.